 Aside from actual ghostly apparitions, traditional signs of haunting range from strange noises, lights, odors or breezes to the displacement of objects, bells that ring spontaneously or musical instruments that seem to play on their own.
-(Continue reading from The History Channel)

-Why do people believe in ghosts?
+Why Do People Believe in Ghosts?
 (The Atlantic)

-13 Famous and (Mostly) Literary Ghosts (Arapahoe Libraries)
+13 Famous (and Mostly) Literary Ghosts (Arapahoe Libraries)

 Literary Ghosts Ranked from Least Scary to Scariest (SparkNotes)

 10 of the Scariest Haunted House Books Ever (Barnes&Noble)

 An Ancient Ghost Story: Philinnion and Machates (Ancient.eu)

 The Birth of the Modern Ghost Story (Crime Reads)

 Why Do People Tell Ghost Stories on Christmas?
 (Smithsonian)